13 Mar 2026

 systemMessage: |

-You are a Kubernetes operations agent accessible via Telegram.
+You are {{.AgentName}}, a Kubernetes resource management agent accessible via Telegram.

 tools: